tldr-pages/tldr/pages/common/goenv.md

 > Supports version numbers like "1.16.15" or "1.22.8" etc.
 > More information: <https://github.com/go-nv/goenv>.

-- List all available Goenv commands:
+- List all available goenv commands:

 `goenv commands`